Are You Listening To You Inner Compass Or Not?

 Even the most intuitive person can miss the obvious signs their inner compass is trying to tell them.

-In a world where the monkey mind regularly kicks in feeding off bombarded information and distorted perceptions we can easily believe were making intuitive decisions when we aren’t.
+In a time, when we pay more attention to our monkey mind that feeds of distorted perceptions and information overload.
+We can easily believe were making intuitive decisions when we aren’t.
 But our inner compass is like a core feeling that keeps niggling or keeps coming up.
+But we are so busy, distracted we don’t take enough quiet time to listen.

-Lucky for me from a young age my father encouraged us to go with our gut instinct.
-And as someone who was highly sensitive, I found that relationship with my intuition more easy than most.
+Lucky for me, from a young age, my father encouraged us to go with our gut instinct.
+And as someone who was highly sensitive, I found that relationship with my intuition, my inner compass easier than most.
 I would just naturally know things about others and would feel what they were feeling.

-But I struggled with that my empathic softness and fact that people deserved a chance, and another chance… soft but I wasn’t stupid.
+But I struggled with my empathic softness and the belief that people deserved a chance, and another chance… soft but I wasn’t stupid.

 Many times my inner guidance saved me from the most potentially awful situations and other times I didn’t follow my inner guidance and wished I had.

-In a society where we place so much important on our mind it is so easy to get emerged in our thoughts, beliefs our limitations of the logic mind or in an other’s interpretation of what is going on.
-But I believe our inner compass is our soul guiding us, but when we are caught up in our head, our beliefs and interpretations of things we disengaged with our inner compass, failing to recognise the signs.
+In a society where we generally place more importance on our mind, our thoughts it is so easy to get emerged in our beliefs our limitations of the logic mind or in an other’s interpretation of what is going on.
+But I believe our inner compass is our soul guiding us, but when we are caught up in our head, our beliefs and interpretations of things, we disengage from our inner compass, failing to recognise the signs.
+Often interpreting fear as our intuition when it is just a story we have told our mind.
 That is why I believe meditation is a powerful tool to help you connect with your inner compass.

 We can find our self in many situations in our life where we feel our inner compass is moving us away from situations or moving us forward towards something and it isn’t always easy to trust as our logic mind comes into play.